WordPress/openverse/README.md

 Some API ingestion workflows are scheduled to run on the 15th day of each month at 16:00 UTC.
 These workflows are reserved for long-running jobs or APIs that do not have date filtering capabilities, so the data is reprocessed monthly to keep the catalog updated.
-These provider scripts are run monthly:
+The following provider scripts are run monthly:

 - [Brooklyn Museum](openverse_catalog/dags/provider_api_scripts/brooklyn_museum.py)
 - [Cleveland Museum of Art](openverse_catalog/dags/provider_api_scripts/cleveland_museum_of_art.py)